 - It focuses on more detailed topics.

-- It will walk you through more complex subjects like proper exposure, the correct way of using the Shutter button, etc.
+- It will take you through more complex subjects like proper exposure, the correct way of using the Shutter button, etc.

 - You will be frequently coming back to this part of the manual, so you must keep your copy always accessible.